 The Parlour was the "best" room in the House and used for entertaining (viewing of scrapbooks, poetry readings, acting games, singing around the piano, etc. were popular pastimes during this period).
 Like the Front Entrance hall, the Parlour matched the cedar paneling and turquoise wall colouring and layers of paint were painstakingly removed during the restoration process.
 The octagonal shape and 10 ft ceiling results in outstanding acoustics.

+This room, as well as the other restored rooms, is furnished with items in keeping with the period 1893 to 1925.
 The mahogany sheet music cabinet and the spelter lamp on the piano were Roedde family possessions.
 The other furnishings were purchased, donated or are on loan.

-Late 19thC French curio cabinet – features changing displays illustrating Vancouver's past
+Late 19thC French curio cabinet – features changing displays illustrating Vancouver's past.

 Spelter lamp (original ot the Home) of Persephone - Greek goddess of Spring, after a bronze by Auguste Moreau (1834-1917).